Wednesday, November 13, 2024

 Grace loves being able to roam around with her dog Daisy, and yes she wears her pajamas quite often!

 It's certainly been an adjustment (feels like we've been adjusting to changing circumstances for an entire year!).
 The girls and boys each share a bedroom.
 We really thought we would only be out here for a month at the most, so we only brought the kids' mattresses, their instruments (of course), a few toys, and some clothes.
 I usually sit beside Grace's bed until she falls asleep, but now her bed is just a mattress on the floor, so I sit in a chair between the girls' mattresses.
 She holds my big toe as she falls asleep now!
-There's a lot of uncertainty for our future...not only am I facing serious health issues, we're also displaced from our home.
+There's a lot of uncertainty for our future...not only am I facing serious health issues, but we're also displaced from our home.
 The kids each are working through the upheaval in their own ways, but we're getting through it!
 Being able to be at The Ponderosa, where things are so familiar and Papa & Binga are right here, makes the upheaval much easier to work through!!

 I had the biopsy, which was probably one of the worst things I've been through (mainly because we didn't know Aaron wouldn't be allowed to go with me, so I had to be alone for it), and waiting for the results felt like it took a year.
 Two days later, PRAISE GOD both masses are benign!!
 Every ultrasound image I saw, the masses looked like textbook images of cancerous tumors.
 Every single one of them.
 You can't tell me that God didn't miraculously change that to be benign.
 I had so many people praying for healing.
 I was just praying for strength to face the battle of healing from cancer!
 I guess one thing I needed to learn yet was to pray BIG prayers!